meteor-useraccounts/meteor/packages/accounts-base/API.md

 options passed to the server to indicate that the call was initiated by `Identity.authenticate`.

-Create a new `Meteor.identities` collection.
+Create a new `Identity.identities` collection.
 Each document in the collection will look like:

 ```js